 The Robertson district, just to the east of Worcester, has a similar but slightly cooler climate.
 Thus, while it is still responsible for those high-volume wines, it can also produce Syrah and full-bodied Chardonnay successfully.

 As the name implies, this is the southern-most region of the Western Cape.
 As it is well-exposed to the oceanic influences, it is noted as a source for some of the country’s best fruit and wines.

-Walker Bay district is noted for being one of the most established vineyard areas, home to the various wards of Hemel-en-Aarde, which produces some of the country’s beset Chardonnay and Pinot Noir as well as successful Sauvignon Blanc, Merlot and Syrah.
+Walker Bay district, which is right there on the southern tip of the country, literally kissing the ocean, is noted for being one of the most established vineyard areas, home to the various wards of Hemel-en-Aarde, which produces some of the country’s beset Chardonnay and Pinot Noir as well as successful Sauvignon Blanc, Merlot and Syrah.

-Elgin district is influenced by altitude and is noted for Sauvignon Blanc, Pinot Noir, Chardonnay, and Syrah.
+Elgin district is influenced by altitude, as it’s further inland, and is noted for Sauvignon Blanc, Pinot Noir, Chardonnay, and Syrah.

-Last but not least we have Cape Agulhas district, home to the Elim ward—noted for Sauvignon Blanc and Syrah.
+Last but not least we have Cape Agulhas district, slightly closer to the ocean than Elgin, is home to the Elim ward—noted for Sauvignon Blanc and Syrah.

 Another lightening-fast round, that one.
 Did I do ok?
 I can’t say I’ve ever had a South African wine, have you?
 What variety?
 What district and ward did it come from?
 Any tasting notes you can share with the class?
 Many thanks once again for hanging out with me.
 The countdown is on to my WSET Level 3 test date, so I encourage any and all input.
 Cheers.